Portkey-AI/gateway/README.md

 </div>
 <br><br>

-[Portkey's AI Gateway](https://portkey.ai/features/ai-gateway) is a hosted platform.
-You can sign up and start using Supabase without installing anything.
+[Gateway](https://portkey.ai/features/ai-gateway) is a hosted platform.
+You can sign up and start using Gateway without installing anything.
 You can also self-host and develop locally.

 ✅&nbsp; Blazing **fast** (9.9x faster) with a **tiny footprint** (~45kb installed) <br>
 ✅&nbsp; **Load balance** across multiple models, providers, and keys <br>